DamiTheHuman/object-swatch/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

+## TODO
+- Make the magic more magical instead of being hardcoded

 ## License